ktxby Kaelio

 5. Context sources - optionally adds dbt, MetricFlow, LookML, Looker, Metabase, or Notion.
 You can skip and add them later.

-6. Build - runs the first ingest so semantic sources and wiki pages are ready for agents.
+6. Build - offers to run the first ingest so semantic sources and wiki pages are ready for agents.
+If you skip it, build later with ktx ingest.

 7. Agent integration - installs project-local rules for Claude Code, Codex, Cursor, OpenCode, or universal .agents.